michaelsynan/nuxt-base-layer/README.md

 Documentation can be found on the [wiki](../../wiki).

 ## Features
-- Tooling for producing color palette and design tokens
+- Tooling for producing color palette using [Chroma.js](https://github.com/gka/chroma.js)
+- Design token file
 - Responsive font size classes